WE ARE PROUD OF OUR ACCOMPLISHMENTS IN 2017

 AGAINST POLICE VIOLENCE

-- We initiated the Rapid Response Fund to support bail for survivors of police violence and prevent them from going to Rikers post assault.
+- We initiated the Rapid Response Legal Fund to support bail for survivors of police violence and prevent them from going to Riker’s Island post-assault.

-- We expanded our NYPD checkpoint survey to offer a Brooklyn-wide data collection tool including all police-related traffic stops.
+- We continued collecting data for our NYPD checkpoint survey to offer a Brooklyn-wide data collection tool including all police-related traffic stops.

 FOR AFFORDABLE HOUSING

-- We expanded our English and Spanish phone/email hotlines to include Haitian-Kreyol language calls.
-We receive 1-4 calls per day from residents in need or crisis.
+- We maintained 3 phone/email hotlines in English, Spanish and Haitian Kreyol receiving between 2-4 calls per day from residents in need or crisis.

-- We formalized our relationship with Brooklyn Legal Services and several private attorneys to work with rent-stabilized and low-income tenants.
+- We strengthened our relationships with Brooklyn Legal Services, Community Development Project, Brooklyn Legal Services Corp A and several private attorneys to work with rent-stabilized and low-income tenants.

-- We created an extensive NYC, national, and global list of grassroots organizations involved in fighting gentrification, promoting tenant organizing, resisting police brutality, organizing migrant communities, and demanding an end to LGBTQ violence.
+- We have updated and maintained an extensive NYC, national, and the global list of grassroots organizations involved in fighting gentrification, promoting tenant organizing, resisting police brutality, organizing migrant communities, and demanding an end to LGBTQ violence.

-- We launched the BEFORE IT’S GONE // TAKE IT BACK: Documenting Brooklyn – Fighting Gentrification (B4G) website – the first social media platform devoted to fighting gentrification in Brooklyn.
+- We increased the community content of BEFORE IT’S GONE // TAKE IT BACK: Documenting Brooklyn – Fighting Gentrification (B4G) website – the first social media platform devoted to fighting gentrification in Brooklyn.

-- We organized “No Eviction Zones” within multiple buildings or blocks in 9 neighborhoods in Brooklyn — including Bedford-Stuyvesant/Clinton Hill, Bushwick, Crown Heights, East Flatbush, East New York, Flatbush, Park Slope, Prospect Heights and Sunset Park with literature in Russian, Japanese, Haitian Kreyol, Bangla, Spanish and English.
-We have been able to win repairs, build a ramp, get a tenant moved to a new apartment, as well as secure 2 commercial leases all through public direct action campaigns
+- We organized over 22 “No Eviction Zones”campaigns in 9 neighborhoods in Brooklyn including Bedford-Stuyvesant, Brownsville, Bushwick, Clinton Hill, Crown Heights, East Flatbush, East New York, Flatbush, Park Slope, and Prospect Heights and with literature in Arabic, Chinese, Korean, Russian, Japanese, Haitian Kreyol, Bangla, Spanish and English.
+We have been able to win repairs, obtain new appliances, stop evictions, build a ramp, win $4500 in damages for a homeowner and save a beloved Caribbean bakery all through public direct action campaigns

-- We launched the B4G Tenant Harassment Documentation Team, comprised filmmakers who create videos of the struggle of tenants fighting landlords and developers
+- The B4G Tenant Harassment Documentation Team, comprised filmmakers who create over 20 new videos documenting the struggles of Brooklyn tenants, homeowners, small businesses fighting displacement

 Learn About Us